Prince Harry says he killed 25 people in Afghanistan on tour of duty

 Prince Harry says he killed 25 people in Afghanistan during tour of duty

-Duke of Sussex thought of Taliban fighters not as people but as chess pieces, he says in autobiography
+Duke of Sussex thought of Taliban fighters not as people but as chess pieces, he says in his memoir

 Prince Harry has reportedly claimed he killed 25 people when he was an Apache helicopter pilot during his second tour of duty in Afghanistan.

-The Duke of Sussex makes the claim in his autobiography, Spare, due to be published next week.
+The Duke of Sussex makes the claim in his memoir, Spare, which was due to be published next week but has been leaked and accidentally put on sale in Spain.

-He flew on six missions that resulted in “the taking of human lives”, something of which he is neither proud nor ashamed, The Telegraph reported.
+He flew on six missions that resulted in “the taking of human lives”, something of which he is neither proud nor ashamed.

-In the heat of combat, the prince did not think of the 25 as “people” but instead as “chess pieces” that had been taken off the board.
+In the heat of combat, the prince did not think of the 25 as “people” but instead as “chess pieces” that had been taken off the board, The Telegraph reported.

 It is the first time the 38-year-old has revealed how many Taliban fighters he killed during his military service.